kosli-dev/cli/docs.kosli.com/content/how_to/record.md

 	--api-token yourAPIToken \
 	--owner yourOrgName

-# report what is running in a given namesoace using kubeconfig at a custom path:
+# report what is running in a given namespace using kubeconfig at a custom path:
 kosli environment report k8s yourEnvironmentName \
 	--kubeconfig /path/to/kubeconfig \
 	--namespace your-namespace \